spacecatpixel/lokidocs/docs/ServiceNodes/UpdateGuide.md

-title: Loki Documentation | Service Node Guide upgrade from Legacy to Launcher
+title: Loki Documentation | Service Node upgrade from Legacy to Launcher
 description: This document is for Service Node Operators who have used the previous Service Node Full Guide and wish to update to the Loki-launcher.

 # Update Guide